In this section:

 Do you need someone who lives nearby?

-Do you want her to have first aid or CPR training?
+Do you want them to have first aid or CPR training?
 (Or use it as a perk to the job.
 HERE is a list of CPR classes)

 Age of your child(ren)